Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Related work

-\textbf{In supervised contrastive learning,} positive pairs are collected based on some explicit notion of similarity.
-Sentence-BERT (SBERT) \citep{reimers2019sbert} uses a curated dataset of paired texts such as question-answer pairs from Stack Exchange; their most recent model (2021) was trained on over 1 billion of such pairs.
-Similarly, BGE undergoes contrastive fine-tuning using a curated dataset of text pairs \citep{bge2024c}.
-For academic texts, SPECTER \citep{cohan2020specter} and SciNCL \citep{ostendorff2022scincl} use citing and cited paper abstracts to form positive pairs.
-Sentence-T5 (ST5) \citep{Ni2021SentenceT5} and Sentence-GPT (SGPT) \citep{muennighoff2022sgpt} are derived via contrastive fine-tuning of T5 \citep{raffel2020t5} and GPT \citep{radford2018gpt} models.
+Here positive pairs are collected based on some explicit notion of similarity.
+Sentence-BERT (SBERT) \citep{reimers2019sbert} uses a curated dataset of paired texts such as question-answer pairs from Stack Exchange; their most recent model \texttt{all-mpnet-base-v2} (2021) was trained on over one billion of such pairs.
+Similarly, BGE \citep{bge2024c}, E5 \citep{wang2022e5}, and GTE \citep{li2023gte} all undergo contrastive fine-tuning using large datasets of text pairs curated from different sources, such as internet webpages (title-body pairs), scientific papers (title-abstract pairs), or community forums like StackExchange (question-answer pairs).
+For academic texts, SPECTER \citep{cohan2020specter} and SciNCL \citep{ostendorff2022scincl} use citing and cited papers' abstracts to form positive pairs.
+Sentence-T5 (ST5) \citep{Ni2021SentenceT5} and Sentence-GPT (SGPT) \citep{muennighoff2022sgpt} are derived via contrastive fine-tuning of T5 \citep{raffel2020t5} and GPT \citep{radford2018gpt} models on curated datasets of text pairs.